mdmcoin/provider-metamask/README.md

 ### 3. Basic example

-Now your application is ready to work with Waves Platform.
+Now your application is ready to work with MDMCOIN Platform.
 Let's test it by implementing basic functionality.
 For example, we could try to authenticate user and transfer funds.

 ```js
 const user = await signer.login();